 - 1. Designate a liaison to be the point of contact to the affiliate to coordinate or facilitate joint activities. - 2.
 Fulfill all responsibilities to the Affiliate as identified in a Memorandum of Understanding. - 3.
 Extend to Affiliate President or designee all rights and privileges of an Affiliate as specified in a Memorandum of Understanding. - 4.
 Organize and host an annual Affiliates meeting (or meetings) for Affiliate representatives and NARST leadership, to address issues of importance to the NARST Affiliates. - 5.
-Review the Memorandum of Understanding and the Affiliation Report (required every two years; collaboratively generated by the designees from the Affiliate and NARST) and adjust the Memorandum of Understanding and the structures for support as necessary and as mutually agreed upon. - 6.
+Review the Memorandum of Understanding and the Affiliation Report and adjust the Memorandum of Understanding and the structures for support as necessary and as mutually agreed upon. - 6.
 Inform the Affiliate of all newly elected officers and Board Members, of any changes in Bylaws, and of all relevant conferences, seminars, etc. that are being conducted by or in conjunction with NARST in a timely manner. - 7.
 Abide by the Affiliate's policies or statements regarding conflict of interest.